 In many cases, if packages are confiscated at Canadian borders, you will not get your money back from the retailer.
 Legal ramifications and fines are also possible.
 For this reason, legitimate Canadian websites selling this compound no longer process shipments to the United States.

 Canadian supplement stores risk having their bank accounts frozen because they have been caught importing or exporting products across borders.

 If you do decide to use ephedra or ephedrine, it is important to first consult with a physician to learn about potential health risks and side effects.
 It is also important to understand how this herb works and how to use it responsibly.

 Ephedra is a plant that grows in a number of countries.
-It prefers dry, arid regions such as Chna, India, the Mediterranean, the Middle East, the Southwestern US, and parts of North African and South America.
+It prefers dry, arid regions such as China, India, the Mediterranean, the Middle East, the Southwestern US, and parts of North Africa and South America.

 It has long been used as a medicinal herb that can relieve symptoms of bronchitis, asthma, and other breathing issues.
 Dozens of species of the plant have been identified.

 Different parts of the plant such as the roots, stems, leaves, and fruit contain a variety of medicinal components.
 The plant is a source of several alkaloids which exhibit physiological effects when consumed by humans.
 These include: